Batavian Republic: Public finance reform

 The average ordinary revenue of the republic at this time amounted to between 28 and 35 million guilders.
 However, since the outbreak of the war in 1793 the expenditure had been running at between 40 and 55 millions.
 For the year 1800 the republic had to find 78 million guilders for its expenditures.
 In other words, the new Agent of Finance, Gogel, was faced with a financial emergency.
 He needed to generate about 50 million guilders annually in ordinary revenue on a permanent basis urgently.
 Besides, as the Dutch tax system was heavily skewed toward highly regressive indirect taxes, which inordinately burdened the impoverished population, he wanted to change this to a system that depended more on direct (income and wealth) taxes.
-Finally, he wanted to do away with the provincial differentiation in the taxation, and construct a nationally standardized system.
+Finally, he wanted to do away with the provincial differentiation in the taxation, and construct a nationally standardised system.
 When he put these reform proposals to the Representative Assembly on 30 September 1799, they met with massive resistance.
 This led to so much delay in its acceptance that by the time it was to be implemented (in 1801) the re-federalisation of the state by the new Staatsbewind regime was already underway.
 Eventually, Gogel's reforms were only implemented under the successor state of the Kingdom of Holland.

 These are (important) examples of instances in which the good intentions of the Uitvoerend Bewind and its Agenten met with the political and economic realities of the times.
 Other necessary reforms (the abolition of the guilds, the reform of the system of poor relief to mention but a few examples) equally came to nothing.
 These defeats progressively led to disenchantment of the population with the regime, that already was in an awkward position because it was also brushed with the tar of the depredations of the French "sister republic" that mainly viewed the Batavian Republic as a milk cow, both collectively (in its demands for loans at very low interest rates) and individually (in the demands of French officials for bribes and other extortions).